ElDuke717/onedrive-app/README.md

    npm start
    ```

-5. Open your web browser and navigate to `http://localhost:3000`
+5. Open your web browser and navigate to `http://localhost:3000/`
+6. Click the "Authenticate" button to log in with your Microsoft account.

 ## Usage